guildai/guildai/guild/tests/init.md

 ### Init Guild env

-Use `init_env` to initialize a Guild environment.
+The `init_env` function initializes an environment for a specified directory.

-Our target directory:
+Create a target directory.

     >>> env_dir = mkdtemp()

-Initialize an env:
+Initialize the environment.

     >>> init.init_env(env_dir)